velvetkevorkian/enterprise/design_enterprise_report:_telling_stories.md

 > Brands start with a great idea that tells a good story.
 Everybody understands a story — stories cross borders, and they connect generations, class and cultures.
 Stories are created for their audience and this is what makes them powerful.
 The story — or narrative — behind a brand is its backbone.
 <br>
 Brands often struggle with trying to be all things to all people.
 One simple story will help focus the aims of the brand or the brand project and create a single goal.
 Stories help create simplicity out of complexity by defining a single route through a maze of possibilities, and it is the designer who must translate the story into the visual element and execution.
-(Davis, pp76)
+(Davis, p.76)

-**stories and the importance of references**
 The stories that others tell about a business can be even more important than the stories a business tells about itself.
-Precise figures
+Precise figures are hard to come by, but Patricia van den Akker of the Design Trust talks about 80% of business coming through referrals.
+Mike Monteiro says the number is closer to 90% (Monteiro, 2012: p.19).
+While the people interviewed for this report haven't put a number on it, they have all independently noted that personal connections are vital to getting work.
+Giving those people an easily told, easily remembered "hook" can be the difference between work coming in from those connections, or not.

 ###On making ideas stick
 Communicating what we do to people who have little to no awareness of the surrounding area can be problematic.
 Without a clear and concise explanation, the chances of them understanding what interaction design is are slim — and the chances of getting paid work from them is slimmer still.
 What we need is a method for making sure our message is easily understood and remembered, without sacrificing accuracy.